LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/meta_predicate_1.rst.txt

 Logtalk allows the use of this directive to override the original meta-predicate directive.
-This is sometimes necessary when calling Prolog module meta-predicates due to the lack of standardization of the syntax of the meta-predicate templates.
+This is sometimes necessary when calling Prolog built-in meta-predicates or Prolog module meta-predicates due to the lack of standardization of the syntax of the meta-predicate templates.

 .. warning::